Out of Ambit

 FREELORN: Oh Goddess, your calendars!
 Honestly, how do you cope?

 SEGNBORA: You have to wonder.
 Half the months are different lengths.
-Herself told me the little poem they have to keep the lengths straight and I flat out did not believe her.
+Herself told me about the little poem they use to keep the lengths straight and I flat out did not believe her.

 HEREWISS: You two just stop it, now.
 It was 1979.